 Drain the Old Fuel Tank

-Before you can install your new tank, you will need to remove the old tank.
+Before you can install your replacement fuel tank, you will need to remove the old tank.
 The first step in this process is draining the fuel out of the old tank.
 Many tanks have a small stop valve on the body of the part that allows you to neatly drain all of the fuel.
 If this is the case, simply loosen the valve and let the fuel run out into the fuel can.
 However, if your car has no fuel tank valve then you’ll have to remove one of the fuel lines and use it to drain the tank of fuel.

 Remove the Fuel Lines